YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that one of the substrings of a lock is taking more than 255 bytes.
 Check the following message to see which substring caused this error.

 Action: Make sure none of the substrings are larger than 255 bytes.
-If UTF-8 is enabled, use the encoded byte length rather the character length for the key size.
+If UTF-8 is enabled, use the encoded byte length rather than the character length for the key size.

 ---------------------
 LOCKTIMINGINTP